Viasat Internet in South Carolina at a Glance

 Viasat provides near-100% coverage across South Carolina through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in South Carolina that has a clear view of the southern sky.
 This includes the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For South Carolina specifically, satellite coverage is particularly beneficial given the state's Blue Ridge foothills, the Midlands, and the Lowcountry coast with its barrier islands.
-Homes in the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the rural Pee Dee region, Lowcountry communities away from Charleston.
+The mountain border counties that have waited years for cable or fiber can get connected immediately with Viasat.
 Lowcountry residents and Pee Dee farming families can access streaming, remote work tools, and telehealth through Viasat satellite internet.

 Viasat South Carolina FAQ